 Risks Impact Mitigations Growing Cost of social media Our business and prospects may be adversely affected if we are unable to reduce or maintain cost of social media and further, as we expand into new geographic markets within India, and as the market becomes increasingly competitive, maintaining cost is one of the challenges and any deficiency in this would affect the profitability Our brand and reputation are critical for the success of our business and operations, social media is one of the key drivers of the force, however, company has also opted for Below the Line (BTL) advertising activity to have optimum benefits with minimal cost.
-No of Clinic growth as far as number of clinics are concerned, and it Pre-emptively, Company has shortlisted newer geographies/sites for clinic establishment, and it is expected to set up approx. 100 clinic in this year Medicine & Product Standardisation and its Quality Control So far, Company had outsourced manufacturing of medicines and products from third party vendors, which has occasionally caused quality control issues and resulting into consumer grievances.
-This had contributed to restriction of improvement ratio to 80-85%as it may have been 90-95% UV Ayurgen, Company took set towards manufacturing medicines and products to have better quality assurance and control.
-OPD Insurance Non-availability of Insurance coverage for OPD services, leads to sluggish pattern in footfall and enrolment of patient at clinics and hospitals Our Company has been entering into corporate tie ups for services and approaching corporate's insurance provider, for coverage of these services in their insurance policies, this pattern has resulted in Favor of the company.
+No of Clinic growth Company had experienced conservative growth as far as number of clinics are concerned, and it believes that it has contributed to slowing up of top line.
+Pre-emptively, Company has shortlisted newer geographies/sites for clinic establishment, and it is expected to set up approx. 100 clinic in this year Medicine & Product Standardisation and its Quality Control So far, Company had outsourced manufacturing of medicines and products from third party vendors, which has occasionally caused quality control issues and resulting into consumer grievances.
+This had contributed to restriction of improvement ratio to 80-85% as it may have been 90-95% With acquisition of Dynamic Remedies and UV Ayurgen, Company took set towards manufacturing medicines and products to have better quality assurance and control.
+Inhouse manufacturing would give better margins, which will ultimately provide better profitability OPD Insurance Non-availability of Insurance coverage for OPD services, leads to sluggish pattern in footfall and enrolment of patient at clinics and hospitals Our Company has been entering into corporate tie ups for services and approaching corporate's insurance provider, for coverage of these services in their insurance policies, this pattern has resulted in Favor of the company.